How to Balance a Ceiling Fan and Prevent Wobbling Issues

 Removing Buildup

-Dry Properly: After cleaning with a damp cloth, dry the blades thoroughly with a dry cloth to prevent any moisture-related issues.
+Dry Properly: After using a damp cloth, dry the blades thoroughly with a clean, dry cloth to prevent any moisture problems.

 Clean the Housing